gabrielkoerich/service-manager/README.md

 Service Manager
 =================
-Just a simple service manager to run services in sequence.
+Just a simple manager to run services in sequence.

 ## License